Table of Contents

 Who Pays the Non-Occupancy Charges?

-According to Non-Occupancy Charges Society Bye-Laws, the owner, who is also a member of the society, is responsible for the charges of non-occupancy.
-However, if it has been mutually agreed upon in the tenancy agreement by the tenant and the landlord, the tenant can be made responsible for paying Non-Occupancy Charges.
-As per society bye-laws, non-occupancy charges are levied on owners who rent out their flats, intended to cover additional strain on resources due to tenants.
+According to the Non-Occupancy Charges Society Bye-Laws, the owner, who is also a member of the society, is responsible for the charges of non-occupancy.
+However, if the tenant and the landlord mutually agree upon the tenancy agreement, the tenant can be made accountable for paying Non-Occupancy Charges.
+As per society bye-laws, non-occupancy charges are levied on owners who rent out their flats to cover the additional strain on resources due to tenants.

 Quality Service Guarantee Or Painting Free